dk/Net-Eboks/README.md

 3) For each user, you will need to go through one-time registration through you personal NemID signature.
-Run `eboks-authenticate` that will ask your CPR, password, and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you allow the login by eBoks.
-If that works, the script will send that to the eBoks so it recognized your future logins.
+Run `eboks-authenticate` that will ask your CPR, password, and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you to allow the login to eBoks.
+If that works, the script will send that to the eBoks server so it recognizes your future logins.

 This step should be done one time only, for each user, not for each